The Song of the Libelungs

 Great God, but even death would have been gladly received by these beings of the deep, as a quenching of their passions!
 Dragonflies coming?
 Very good.
 Their business, let them come!

 But there is, it seems, something terrible in the coming of these Dragonflies.
-Something that makes the barren woman resolutely pull her hood under her chin, gather the cloth of her silver cloak to her phthisis-eaten chest, grab her crutch from the threshold and, leaving her barren home, rush across the plain multicolored, there.
-The stunted ducks, with hands and feet dry from birth from the unnatural sun once seen by their parents blooming over the bloody buttermilk, also drag their cripples across the field, stirring up the ashes with shuffling steps, rushing with the howls of wild beasts upon the strange beings, shooting - and the frail and harmless bodies from the ashes of Death Valley.
+Something that makes the barren woman resolutely pull her hood under her chin, gather the cloth of her silver cape to her phthisis-eaten chest, grab her crutch from the threshold and, leaving her barren home, rush across the multicolored plain over there.
+The stunted children, with hands and feet dry from birth from the unnatural sun once seen by their parents blooming over the bloody buttermilk, also drag their cripples across the field, stirring up the ashes with shuffling steps, rushing with the howls of beasts unleashed on the strange beings, pulling their frail and harmless bodies from the ashes of the valley of Death.

 6.